decentraland/old-documentation/_posts/development-guide/2018-01-06-scene-limitations.md

   > Note: User avatars and any items brought by users from outside the scene don't count for calculating these limits.

+- **File size:** `15 MB per parcel` Total size of the files uploaded to the content server.
+Includes 3D models and audio.
+Doesn't include files that aren't uploaded, such as node.js packages.

+- **File count:** ` 200 files per parcel`  Total count of the files uploaded to the content server.
+Includes 3D models and audio.
+Doesn't include files that aren't uploaded, such as node.js packages.

 <!--